-***This report was modified on August 25, 2014.
+***This report was modified on August 25, 2014, and October 21, 2014.
 Please see the docket for this accident to view the original report.*** Use your browsers 'back' function to return to synopsisReturn to Query Page

 HISTORY OF FLIGHT

 On February 20, 2013, about 2006 eastern standard time (EST), a Beechcraft Corporation 390 Premier (Premier IA), N777VG, collided with a utility pole, trees, and terrain following a go around at Thomson-McDuffie County Airport (HQU), Thomson, Georgia.
 The airline transport-rated pilot and copilot were seriously injured, and the five passengers were fatally injured.
 The airplane was registered to the Pavilion Group, LLC, and was operated under the provisions of 14 Code of Federal Regulations (CFR) Part 91 as a business flight.
 Night visual meteorological conditions prevailed, and an instrument flight rules (IFR) flight plan was filed.
 The flight originated at John C. Tune Airport (JWN), Nashville, Tennessee, about 1827 central standard time (1927 EST).